LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-What is the best prefix for global variables? - //
+What are bits? - Tiny things left when you drop your computer down the stairs.

 <!--joke-end-->